MwangiGregory/ESP32-A1S-AudioKit-Projects/README.md

 # ESP32-A1S-AudioKit-Projects

-This section contains a collection of well-documented Arduino starter sketches that utilize all the available audio functionality on the board.
+This section contains a collection of well-documented Arduino starter sketches that utilize all the available audio functionality on the ESPA1S Audio kit board.

 ## Dependencies